xianlubird/Wisp/README.md

-# Jakiro
+# Wisp
-Jakiro is a minimal model for ci/cd and deploying containers on cluster.
+Wisp is a minimal model for ci/cd and deploying containers on cluster.
 Just for fun, enjoy it .

 # Plan
 1. Push code and webhook to triger build action